Botox Anti Wrinkle injections

 Botox Anti wrinkle injections successfully treats dynamic facial lines and wrinkles that are caused from repeated muscle movement whereas lines caused from loss of volume are treated with Dermal Fillers.
 Botox will often softens lines caused by lose of volume but it cannot increase the volume.
 This will be discussed at you consultation and where possible and alternative treatment will be recommended.

 Consultations are offered free of charge.
-A £20.00 deposit is required at the time of booking to secure your appointment and is refundable should you decide not to have a treatment.
+A £20.00 deposit is required at the time of booking to secure your appointment and is refundable should you decide not to go ahead with the treatment.

 Common facial areas that are treated with Botox